yoptimalcontrol/yoptimalcontrol/pages/examples/transientOptimization/transientOptimization.md

 ```

 ### Plotting the initial guess
 Plotting states and control, see [symbolic plotting](solvingOcps#symbolic-plotting) for more information on plotting.
+[Click here to see the resulting plots](transientOptimization#simuation-plots)
 ```matlab
 %% Plot initial guess
 % States